openeuler-mirror/community/CONTRIBUTING.md

 ## Submit pull requests

 If you are a beginner and expect this project as the gate to open source world, this tutorial is one of the best choices for you.
-Just follow the guidance and you will find the pleasure to becoming a contributor.
+Just follow the guidance and you will find the pleasure to become a contributor.

 ### Step 1: Fork repository